andrioid/andri.dk/src/blog/2019/07/creating-a-cv-in-react.md

 }
 ```

-I looked at various designs on Dribbble and other places until I decided on a layout.

 React-pdf uses Yoga for layouts, and if that sounds familiar, then it's because it's react-native's layout engine.
 It uses flex-box and while very similar to the web version of flex-box, it's not quite the same.